Catherine-Russell/BoozersWeepers/README.md

 # TeamTavern
-COPIED FROM ACEBOOK:
+COPIED FROM tavern:
-# Acebook
+# tavern

 In this project, you are tasked with working on an existing application.
 A significant part of the challenge will be to familiarise yourself with the codebase you've inherited, as you work to **improve and extend** it.